-• Create purposeful opportunities for writing.
+- Create purposeful opportunities for writing. - Establish skill specific progression across a unit of writing, focused on the Expected and Greater Depth age related expectations for each year group. - Build and develop new skills that form a child's writing toolkit.
+These skills will be transferable to other texts types. - Provide explicit direct teaching for spelling, punctuation and grammar. - Celebrate the writing of all children. - Provide opportunities to write across the curriculum.

-- Establish skill specific progression across a unit of writing, focused on the Expected and Greater Depth age related expectations for each year group. - Build and develop new skills that form a child's writing toolkit.
-These skills will be transferable to other texts types. - Celebrate the writing of all children. - Provide opportunities to write across the curriculum. - Enable children opportunities to see good examples of writing and use these as models to inform their own constructions. - Equip and support all staff to become expert teachers of writing.
+- Enable children opportunities to see good examples of writing and use these as models to inform their own constructions. - Equip and support all staff to become expert teachers of writing.